spartensor/hamsi-mf/README.md

 ...
 ```
 ## Compiling
 The code is written in C++.
-The OpenMP library and GSL (GNU SCientific Library) development files are required.
+The OpenMP library and GSL (GNU Scientific Library) development files are required.

 To compile on the command line:
 `g++ -std=c++11 hamsi_sharedmem.cpp -lgsl -lgslcblas -fopenmp -O3 -o hamsi`